-Preparation Phase Step 3: Plan and secure technical and financial support
+Preparation Phase Step 3: Plan and secure technical and financial support help you get your priorities addressed.

-Know your consultants/writers.
-Your CCM will likely hire a national consultant/writer for the funding.
-It is very important to develop a relationship with them.
-They can potentially help you get your priorities addressed.
 Ask your allies, such as your CCM representative, a friendly UN agency (especially UNAIDS), someone from the Global Fund Country Team, or INPUD to introduce them to you.